|Fastpass @ the Disneyland Resort|

 while using FastPass.

 The lazy approach: As you wonder around the park you come upon an attraction you wish to visit.
 The standby line is long and you see people getting FastPasses, and decide to go for it.
 You get your FastPass and then look at your group and say, "Now what??"

 The two-for-one approach: You send a member of your group to get a FastPass for an attraction (ex.
 Splash Mountain), while the rest of your group heads to Space Mountain to get in line.
 Your other member joins you in line at Space Mountain with your FastPasses.
 You wait and go on Space Mountain together, then all walk over an use your FastPasses to go on Splash Mountain.
 You get to go on two rides with the wait time of one.

-The Geek's approach: This is a much different approach than the Geek uses at WDW, mostly because at WDW the Geek gets a week or two every couple years, where as with Disneyland I get to go about every three weeks or so.
-What I usually end up doing is getting a fastpass for an attraction and then either wander around the park and watch some entertainment, or go see a classic attraction that usually has a small line (like the Tiki Room, Great Moments with Mr. Lincoln, or even just ride the train around the park.
+The Geek's approach: What I usually end up doing is getting a fastpass for an attraction and then either wander around the park and watch some entertainment, or go see a classic attraction that usually has a small line (like the Tiki Room, Great Moments with Mr. Lincoln, or even just ride the train around the park.

 Optimization Thoughts: Keep an eye on return times for attractions.
 With the Disneyland App for your phone this is relatively easy to do and compare that to the stand by lines.
 Pick your FastPasses wisely based on what you really want to experience.
 Also take into account that after 2 hours the window opens and you can pick up another round of FastPasses in most cases.
 Also note you can pick up a new round of FastPasses as soon as your window opens, you do not have to wait until after you ride.
 So it is usually wise to get a new FastPass before visiting the attraction you hold the first for.